Things That Can Kill You in Iceland (Plus Sand Snakes)

 Be careful around hot springs, and don't step too close; you may not fall in, but the surrounding mud can be just as hot, and your feet could sink into it.

 Although Iceland is a volcanic island, you don't need to fear earthquakes or volcanic eruptions.
 No one has ever been seriously harmed directly due to an earthquake or a modern-day volcanic eruption in Iceland.
-That is the one thing you do not have to be afraid of in Iceland (find out more about volcanoes in Iceland).
+That is the one thing you do not have to be afraid of in Iceland.

 Dangerous Animals in Iceland

-As you have no doubt noticed by now, most of Iceland's dangers are terrain or weather-related.
+As you have undoubtedly noticed by now, most of Iceland's dangers are terrain or weather-related.
 Of course, that does not mean there are no dangerous animals in Iceland.
 For the most part, you have nothing to fear from the Icelandic animals, except perhaps some birds attacking you when they're protecting their eggs.
+The arctic tern can be quite aggressive, so watch your head around them!

 Just be careful not to hit any birds, sheep, cows, or reindeer while driving, as you may wound or kill the animals, and the crash can also harm yourself or fellow travelers.

-The most dangerous animal in Iceland is probably the arctic fox.
-These are the only mammals native to Iceland and typically are not aggressive unless you try and pet one.
+Two of the most dangerous animals in Iceland are probably the arctic fox and the mink.
+The arctic foxes are the only mammals native to Iceland and typically are not aggressive unless you try to pet one.
 However, with sharp teeth and a willingness to protect their young, these animals should not be underestimated due to their cute and cuddly looks.

 Sand snakes are when strong winds blow sand through the air in a stream so fast that it looks like a snake.
 These are not dangerous but rather beautiful and, as some describe it, an "unworldly" experience.